Top 40+ SAP CPI Interview Questions and Answers

 Ans:

-SAP CPI Adapters are pre-built connections that enable connectivity between SAP CPI and other systems or applications.
-Adapters support a variety of protocols and standards, including HTTP, HTTPS, SOAP, REST, OData, JDBC, and SFTP.
+SAP CPI Adapters are pre-built connections that enable seamless integration between SAP CPI and various systems or applications.
+They support a wide range of protocols and standards, including HTTP, HTTPS, SOAP, REST, OData, JDBC, and SFTP.
+These adapters simplify the configuration process by providing ready-to-use connection options, and they ensure reliable data exchange through built-in error handling and security features.
+Adapters also transform data formats, easing integration between diverse systems and streamlining cross-platform communication.

 7. How does SAP CPI ensure message dependability and transactional integrity?